What is meant by the terms generative and generativity?

 The enterprise becomes a learning organization.

 A generative culture emerges.
 This embraces all other forms of organizational culture sought by senior managers: innovation culture, learning culture, collaborative culture, coaching culture, agile culture, responsive culture, Teal culture, and so on.

 Shareholder value increases.

-The architect of the Generative Enterprise concept is Jack Martin Leith
+The originator of the Generative Enterprise concept is Jack Martin Leith